ariannamethod/arianna_method_anchor_protocol/README.md

 # Arianna Method Linux Kernel

-**Arianna Method Linux Kernel (AMLK)** is a deliberately minimal operating nucleus engineered from Alpine sources to provide a deterministic base for AI workloads.
+**Arianna Method Linux Kernel (AMLK)** is a deliberately compact operating nucleus engineered from Alpine sources to provide a deterministic base for AI workloads.

 The kernel is configured to load with a small initramfs derived from Alpine's minirootfs, reducing boot complexity to (O(1)) relative to module count.